Howard Zehr: Life

 "Your ability to listen and your respect for human beings, whether they are victims or offenders, is vividly expressed in your two books of photographs and interviews, Transcending – Reflections of Crime Victims, and Doing Life – Reflections of Men and Women Serving Life Sentences," said Thomas J. Porter, JD, executive director of JUSTPEACE Center for Mediation and Conflict Transformation at Hamline University in a ceremony announcing a "lifetime achievement award" for Zehr.

 An Ebony magazine reporter wrote: "Howard Zehr, the restorative justice pioneer recognized for building bridges for the voiceless, calls them [the children of prisoners] hidden victims.
 His latest book, What Will Happen To Me?, places the lens on 30 children whose parents are behind bars.
 It allows each to be heard as he or she shares thoughts and reflections...
 The truth of the matter is that approximately 3 million children go to bed with a parent in prison or jail."

 Since 1996, Zehr has been a faculty member of Eastern Mennonite University, based at EMU's Center for Justice and Peacebuilding.
 He served as the center's co-director for five years, 2002–2007.
 He stepped away from full-time teaching and became co-director of the Zehr Institute for Restorative Justice in 2012.

 Zehr is a past member of the Victims Advisory Groups of the United States Sentencing Commission and has taught courses and workshops in restorative justice to more than 1,000 people, many of whom lead their own restorative justice-focused organizations.
 Representatives of the Council for Restorative Justice at Georgia State University, Youth Justice Initiative in Iowa, and Mediation Northern Ireland are among the leaders Zehr has taught.
 He has given restorative justice presentations in 35 states and 25 countries.
 His impact has been especially significant in the United States, Brazil, Japan, Jamaica, Northern Ireland, Britain, Ukraine, and New Zealand, a country that has restructured its juvenile justice system into a family-focused, restorative approach.
 The impact of New Zealand's restorative approach is outlined in The Little Book of Family Group Conferences, New Zealand Style, co-authored by Zehr.

+Dr. Zehr holds a USA amateur radio license, with the call K4LXY.